AliceNN-ucdenver/Iasa/career.md

 - **Image:** Your professional brand (how you show up and how others perceive you)
 - **Exposure:** Your visibility (who knows your value and can act on it)

 **Performance** is your table stakes.
-It's like Buffy's basic Slayer strength—essential, but not enough on its own.
+It's like Buffy's basic Slayer strength: essential, but not enough on its own.
 You need to consistently deliver results that align with what your organization actually values.
 Not just busy work, but outcomes that matter.
 If you're crushing it in areas nobody cares about, you're just creating expensive hobbies.

 But here's where it gets interesting: once you've established solid performance, the real differentiator becomes how you package and present that performance.
 This is where most people completely drop the ball.

-**Image** is about executive presence—confidence, competence, and credibility working together.
+**Image** is about executive presence: confidence, competence, and credibility working together.
 This isn't about having the perfect LinkedIn headshot or wearing the right clothes (though those don't hurt).
 It's about how you communicate, how you handle pressure, and whether people trust you with bigger responsibilities.

 Think about Rey's transformation from scavenger to Jedi.
 Her raw Force abilities were important, but what made her a leader was how she carried herself, how she inspired others, and how she projected confidence even when she was uncertain.
 When you walk into a room, do people lean in or tune out?

 **Exposure** is the most neglected and most crucial element.
-It's not enough to be great at your job—the right people need to know you're great at your job.
+It's not enough to be great at your job: the right people need to know you're great at your job.
 This means building relationships, sharing your wins strategically, and positioning yourself where decisions about your future are being made.

 Taylor Swift understood this from day one.
 She didn't just write songs and hope someone would notice.
 She strategically built relationships in the industry, crafted her public persona, and made sure she was visible to the people who could advance her career.
 Then she took it even further by building direct relationships with her fans, cutting out the middlemen who were controlling her narrative.